DGAP-CMS: Covestro AG: Release of a capital market information

 The number of shares bought back daily and the daily volume-weighted average share prices are as follows:

-The total volume of shares which have been bought back in the course of the share buyback program in the period from March 21, 2022 until and including April 1, 2022 amounts to a number of 1,141,842 shares.
+The first tranche of the share buyback program was completed as of April 6, 2022.
+The total volume of shares which have been bought back in the course of the share buyback program in the period from March 21, 2022, until and including April 6, 2022, amounts to a number of 1,605,790 shares, corresponding to 0.83% of the company's stock capital.
+The average purchase price per share was 46.7023.
+In total, treasury shares were repurchased at a total price of 74,994,030.93 (excluding incidental acquisition costs).

 The purchase of the shares of Covestro AG was carried out by a bank that has been commissioned by Covestro AG; the shares are purchased on the electronic trading platform of the Frankfurt Stock Exchange (Xetra).